rjd22/codersopinion/about-me.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about-me/
 comments: false
 ---

 Hey, I’m Robert-Jan de Dreu.
-A programmer mostly focusing on the web.
-While using PHP and MVC I will make sure the program I’m building is well documented and structured.
-I use this blog to show what I made and keep reminding myself of little tasks that I have done and maybe need to do again.

-I live in Utrecht, The Netherlands and can be found in Affiliate4you where my job is at.
-I’m available for freelancing if you want me to do a project for you.
-Just send me a message.
+A freelance software engineer, developing software since 2009.
+While using PHP and Javascript I build well structured and tested software.

+I enjoy working together with other software engineers to find the best solution possible.
+If you want to know what I'm capable off check out my skills.

+I'm located at [Zeist, The Netherlands](https://www.google.nl/maps/place/Zeist).
+Feel free to contact me if you need me for a freelance job or just to ask some questions.